schollz/raspberry-pi-turnkey/README.md

 ### Shutdown the pi

-Shutdown the Raspberry Pi and do not start it up until you write the image.
+Shutdown the Raspberry Pi and do not start it up until after you write the image.
 Otherwise the unique ID that is generated will be the same for all the images.

 ```
 $ sudo shutdown now